 While it can be tempting to put off the repair, you will start to notice trouble when the weather turns bad or you hit slippery surfaces.
-You don’t want to be put in a dangerous situation, which is why we always recommend getting a repair as soon as you can.
+You don’t want to be put in a dangerous situation, which is why I always recommend getting a repair as soon as you can.

 Also, if the warning light is caused by a bad engine sensor, it can lead to more issue if you don’t repair the cause.